Deakin University School of Medicine

 Deakin University's School of Medicine is based at the Waurn Ponds campus in Geelong, Victoria, Australia.
 It offers a four-year, graduate-entry, Doctor of Medicine (MD) degree.

 The medical degree is a 4 year course, with 2 years of pre-clinical education at the University campus in Waurn Ponds, and then 2 years clinical education and experience in one of 5 clinical schools.

 The School has also developed other new undergraduate and postgraduate programs, namely Optometry, Medical Imaging, Agricultural Health and Medicine, Units in the Bachelor of Biomedical Science and Health Science Majors, Bachelor of Health and Medical Science Honours, and a Masters in Clinical Leadership.

 Research

-The School of Medicine houses a vibrant program of research, including over 100 academic and other research staff as well as nearly 100 research students.
-The School has established a reputation for research excellence, underpinned by success in NHMRC and other competitive funding schemes, and research publications of consistently high impact.
-This is underpinned by strong strategic partnerships, including with Barwon Health, CSIRO (AAHL) and a network of clinical providers across Western Victoria.
+The School of Medicine houses a program of research, including over 100 academic and other research staff as well as nearly 100 research students.

 The School's research is centred on four Research Pillars: